 Usage of the major social media platforms varies by factors such as age, gender, and educational attainment.
 Your social media strategy will be more effective if you select platforms that reflect your target demographics.
 By aligning your social media marketing to address the specific needs and habits of varying demographics on each social media network, you will be more relevant and increase your chances of conversion.

 2022 Demographics of Social Media Platforms by Age and Gender

 The key takeaway is that marketers should focus on each platform’s creative and contextual opportunities to engage their customers.
 Marketers should evaluate the specific creative possibilities offered by each platform’s content formats and the engagement opportunities available on more ‘niche’ platforms.

 4. Establish Social Media Policies

 One loud voice can be the end of your social media reputation.
 However, social media should be incorporated both internally and externally.
-All employees can be on social media, but it is important there is a social media policy put in place to protect both the employee and the organization.
-All outward communications from the organization should be handled by the marketing team, but internal social platforms can promote workplace satisfaction and productivity.
+All employees can be on social media, and a social media policy should be put in place to protect both the employee and the organization.
+The marketing team should handle all external communications from the organization, but internal social platforms can promote workplace satisfaction and productivity.

 Related Article: How to Structure Your Social Media Team